TERMS AND CONDITIONS

 2.6 We may make other charges for services provided internally, for example, photocopying or the provision of date via electronic storage devices.
 Such charges will be shown separately on the bill.

 2.7 If for any reason, the matter does not proceed to a conclusion, we will charge you for work done and expenses incurred up to the point we cease acting.

-2.8 For standard 24 Hour Bailiffs Limited services we will invoice our fees monthly to you and will include all disbursements incurred in the month including court fees that we will have paid on your behalf.
+2.8 For standard 24 Hour Bailiffs Limited services we will invoice our fees monthly to you or at the time that the instruction is complete and will include all disbursements incurred in the month including court fees that we will have paid on your behalf.
 Our payment terms are strictly 7 days from the date of the invoice.
 Where matters become defended or complex we shall be entitled to deliver interim bills to you before the conclusion of your matter at our discretion.
 Such interim bills will be either interim bills on account which may not include all the costs incurred during the period covered by the bill and may be adjusted when we deliver our final ‘statute’ bill, or interim ‘statute’ bills which are self-contained and complete final bills for the period or work to which they relate.

 3.1 At appropriate intervals, or at any time at your reasonable request, we will provide estimates of the likely overall cost of the work we are doing for you.
 However, changing circumstances and facts which are unknown to us can affect the level of work required.
 Accordingly such estimates are intended only as a general guide and should not be regarded as fixed quotes.

 4.1 Our standard payment method for 24 Hour Bailiffs Limited is by BACS transfer, bank transfer or by cheque.
 We are unable to accept cash in excess of £250.00.
 When sending any payment to us, please ensure that you quote your name and our reference.
 Continued failure to make payment may lead us to decline to act further on the matter(s) to which the invoice relates.